 Application whitelisting for keeping your workplace safe

-Also, app whitelisting usually comes as third-party software, like Applocker, PowerBroker, or PolicyPak.
-It needs to be manually installed and continuously maintained to remain useful.
+Also, app whitelisting usually comes as third-party whitelisting software, like Applocker, PowerBroker, or PolicyPak.
+That means it needs to be manually installed and continuously maintained to remain useful.

 Hard to use for